Skip to footer content

 How to Write A CSV File in C#

-This article will introduce how to write CSV files using a C# library named IronXL in a new project.
+This article shows you how to write CSV files using a C# library called IronXL in a new project.
+The IronXL library provides a comprehensive solution for Excel file manipulation without requiring Microsoft Office installation, making it ideal for server environments and Azure deployments.

-1. Install the C# library for writing into a CSV File.
+1. Install the C# library for writing CSV files.

 2. Use WorkBook.Create to create a new workbook.